The EU is preparing massive investments to support people and businesses as Europe battles a deep economic recession due to the Covid-19 outbreak.

 Under the proposal, the Commission would borrow the money on the financial markets using its high credit rating, which should secure low borrowing costs.
 The Commission’s plan envisaged that €500 billion would be distributed in grants, however EU leaders cut the level of grants to €390 billion at their summit on 17-21 July.

 The Commission’s plan for the recovery fund was introduced during the plenary session in May together with a revised proposal for the EU's 2021-2027 budget amounting to €1.1 trillion.
-EU leaders reduced the proposed budget to €1.074 trillion at their summit on 17-21 July, which provoked protests from MEPs who pointed out that this would put essential programmes at risk.
+EU leaders reduced the proposed budget to €1.074 trillion at their summit on 17-21 July.

 Grim economic forecasts

-The latest economic forecasts, presented by the Commission in July, show the economy has taken a hard hit because of the health crisis.
-As people have stayed at home and entire sectors have abruptly shut down for months, the EU economy is facing the prospect of at least a 8.3% contraction this year, which is significantly worse than the fall in 2009.
-In May the Commission had said it expected the EU economy to shrink 7.4% in 2020.
+The economic forecasts, presented by the Commission in November, show the economy has taken a hard hit because of the health crisis.
+As people have stayed at home and entire sectors have abruptly shut down for months, the EU economy is facing the prospect of contraction of over 7% in 2020, which is significantly worse than the fall in 2009.

 Everyone is affected: many people fear they might lose their jobs and are unwilling to spend, while businesses are facing disruptions in their supply chains.
 Governments see tax revenue falling and welfare expenditure increasing, which will bring budget deficits, higher levels of debt and drive up borrowing costs.